How to Build an ETL Pipeline with CSV, Transform, and MySQL

 Step 5: Load into MySQL

 Insert in batches of 500-1000 rows for performance.
-If a file has hundreds of thousands of rows, chunk the transformed array with the array connector's chunk tool and loop over the chunks.
+If a file has hundreds of thousands of rows, chunk the transformed array with the array connector's chunk tool and loop over the chunks with a Loop node.

 Step 6: Archive the File and Notify